DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 Constructing a 4 way electric vacuum valve (using Daf 66 parts) to govern the variomatic.
 Full vac on the engine brake side and 350 mbar on the upshift side.
 The vacuum will be generated using an electric vac pump that normally is used in EVs for the brake booster (we dont have one).

-testing with 12V powersources and vac meters
+with 12V powersources and vac meters

-up & down
+& down

 Simple mechanics.
 Will be controlled by a microswitch on the throttle and the existing brake light&engine brake switches.